flauwekeul/honeycomb/README.md

     // separate the first from the other corners const [firstCorner, ...otherCorners] = corners

-    // move the "pencil" to the first corner graphics.moveTo(firstCorner.x, firstCorner.y)
+    // move the "pen" to the first corner graphics.moveTo(firstCorner.x, firstCorner.y)
     // draw lines to the other corners otherCorners.forEach(({ x, y }) => graphics.lineTo(x, y))